The porous medium equation with measure data on negatively curved Riemannian manifolds: Statements of the main results

 Of course, the above theorem implies that if $u$ is continuous and harmonic, then $u$ is $\mathfrak{M}-$harmonic\,, in agreement with the results of \cite{N}, which are given in principle for more regular functions.

-We stress again that the classical mean value formula (w.r.t.~the Riemannian measure of a ball) need not be valid, and that in principle only a mean-value inequality for nonnegative subharmonic functions holds (see \cite{LS}).
+We stress again that the classical mean-value formula (w.r.t.~the Riemannian measure of a ball) need not be valid, and that in principle only a mean-value inequality for nonnegative subharmonic functions holds (see \cite{LS}).

 By means of minor modifications in the proof of Theorem \ref{teo5}, a local version of such results on general Riemannian manifolds (possibly parabolic) can be obtained, without supposing that hypothesis \eqref{H} holds.
 In fact, we have the following.